We’re setting students on a new life trajectory.

 Enrolling in AP or IB courses can be life-changing for many underrepresented students—who are low-income, black, and Latino/a (and other races)—and benchmark students—who are medium/high-income, white, and Asian.
 Equal Opportunity Schools is proud of the tremendous success of our partner districts and schools—and, most importantly, of the students they serve.

-Through the implementation and integration of our program, Equal Opportunity Schools has identified 30,000+ low-income students and students of color, from our inception, to enroll in AP or IB courses.
-In 2017 alone, we identified 10,446 underrepresented students and 4,780 benchmark students. who are now taking advanced courses and are on the path towards college and career success.
+Through the implementation and integration of our program, Equal Opportunity Schools has identified 46,000+ low-income students and students of color, from our inception, to enroll in AP or IB courses.
+During the 2016/17 academic year, we identified 10,446 underrepresented students and 4,780 benchmark students. who are now taking advanced courses and are on the path towards college and career success.

 The students we reach succeed and thrive.